The Hyperledger open source group, which works on blockchain code, issued its first release.

 The Hyperledger Fabric 1.0 release is the culmination of work by 159 engineers from 28 organizations that have contributed to the Hyperledger group hosted by the Linux Foundation.

-Hyperledger Fabric is one of eight Hyperledger projects to be incubated.
+Hyperledger Fabric is one of five Hyperledger projects to be incubated.
 Hyperledger Fabric is a blockchain framework, intended as a foundation for developing distributed ledger technology for blockchain business applications.

 Although Hyperledger Fabric is not the first of the frameworks to release code, it is the first framework to reach 1.0 status, meaning it is the most mature of the Hyperledger technologies at this time, according to a Linux Foundation spokesman.